rsonquery/rsonpath/crates/rsonpath-syntax/README.md

 - `arbitrary`, which enables a dependency on the [`arbitrary` crate](https://docs.rs/arbitrary/latest/arbitrary/) to provide `Arbitrary` implementations on query types; this is used e.g. for fuzzing.
 - `color`, which enables a dependency on the [`owo_colors` crate](https://docs.rs/owo-colors/latest/owo_colors/) to provide colorful `Display` representations of `ParseError` with the `colored` function.

-## Binary
+## Examples

-A small CLI tool, `rsonpath-parse` is attached.
-It takes one argument, a query to parse, and prints a debug representation of the result query, or an error message.
-This is useful for debugging.
+There are two examples programs, [`builder`](./examples/builder.rs) showcases usage of the `JsonPathQueryBuilder` struct; [`cli`](./examples/cli.rs) is a small CLI tool that takes one argument, a query to parse, and prints a debug representation of the result query, or an error message &ndash; this is useful for debugging when developing the crate itself.

 ## State of the crate